seattlecraig/EnhancedCompass/serveradmin.md

 **Default:** 100
 **Unit:** Chunks (multiply by 16 for blocks)

-Controls how far structure searches will extend from the player's location.
+Controls how far structure and biome searches will extend from the player's location.

-- **Lower values** (25-50): Faster searches, but may not find structures
+- **Lower values** (25-50): Faster searches, but may not find targets
 - **Medium values** (50-100): Balanced performance and success rate
-- **Higher values** (100-200): Finds distant structures but slower searches
+- **Higher values** (100-200): Finds distant targets but slower searches

-**Performance Impact:** Higher values can cause lag when structures are searched.
+**Performance Impact:** Higher values can cause lag when targets are searched.
 Consider server performance when setting this value.

 **Example:**
 ```yaml